kunalchouhan64/cft-react-machine-coding-tast/README.md

-⭐script to start project: npm run dev
+⭐script to start project:👉 npm run dev

 ⭐Libraries / Package Used